-The Advising Center offers a Parent Orientation where parents of incoming students are introduced to Academic Leadership and Student Support Services at OCC.
-Parents will hear about academic opportunities and resources available to students, and they will learn how they can best support their students' transition to becoming independent college students.
+Ocean County College also offers a Parent Orientation.
+At Parent Orientation, parents of incoming students will be introduced to Academic Leadership and Student Support Services at OCC.
+Parents will hear about the academic opportunities and resources available to students, and they will learn how they can best support their students in the transition to becoming independent college students.